FAU-Inf2/ARES/doc/rules.md

 ## Rules in the Publication

 - Rule 50 covers the assignment with different left and right-hand sides in line 2 of the example in Fig.4.
-- Rule 35 handles the init call in lines 3 and 9 of the example.
+- Rule 35 handles the *init* call in lines 3 and 9 of the example.
 - Rules 15-19 handle identical statements for lines 4 and 8 in the example.
-- Rules 44-46 handle changes that are also coverd by changes of the parent statments for lines 8 and 9 in the example.
+- Rules 44-46 handle changes that are also covered by changes of the parent statements for lines 8 and 9 in the example.